sychadelite/web-app-elixir/README.md

 ## Database

+1. Create Database name in PhpMyadmin: 'db_pdam'
-Import Database Manually with 'db_pdam.sql' file.
+2. Import Database Manually with 'db_pdam.sql' file on it.

 ## .env